In a first, Congress fighting LS elections on its Chief Ministers' faces

 With the success in Punjab, the Congress high command gave full freedom to prominent state leaders during the recently held Assembly elections and snatched Chhattisgarh, Madhya Pradesh, and Rajasthan from the BJP.

 "In Chhattisgarh, T.S.
 Singh Deo was tasked to arrange funding for the elections and Bhupesh Baghel was given free hand to unite the party.
 In Madhya Pradesh, Kamal Nath and Jyotiraditya Scindia; and in Rajasthan, Ashok Gehlot and Sachin Pilot were given A to Z responsibility to win elections.
 After the success of the experiment during assembly elections, the Congress high command has realised the importance of decentralising the powers.
-Therefore, the Chief Ministers are being given driver seats in the Lok Sabha elections," the watcher adds.
+Therefore, the chief ministers are being given driver seats in the Lok Sabha elections," the watcher adds.

 It will be interesting to see whether this new strategy will be successful or not in the Lok Sabha elections.